LMFDB/lmfdb/Postgres_FAQ.md

    There are a number of methods for updating data.
 One option is `upsert`, which takes a query and dictionary containing values to be set and updates a single row satisfying the query.
 If no row satisfies the query, a new row will be added.
+If multiple rows satisfy the query, an error will be raised.
+Note that columns not contained in the specified data will be left unchanged.

    ```python
    sage: db.test_table.upsert({'discriminant': 12}, {'label':'1.12.B'})